mbuczko/metrics-riemann-reporter/README.md

      :tags nil}
 ```

-Where the service name came from?
+Where the service name comes from?
 It's combined of 3 elements: _service name_, _event_ and _metric_ where the service name is provided as argument of `init-reporter` or may be set up in each bean definition separately (and has a priority over a former one).

 Additionally each bean may define its own vector of `tags` which might be used during events aggregation by riemann.